Skip to content

 Build Environment

 FlavorPack creates a basic isolated virtual environment during build.
-Advanced configuration options (custom venv path, build-time environment variables, pre-install commands) are planned for v0.3.0 (Q1 2026).
+Advanced configuration options (custom venv path, build-time environment variables, pre-install commands) are under evaluation.
+Availability may change or be removed.

 Current Behavior: FlavorPack automatically creates a virtual environment and installs dependencies using UV.

-Current Workaround: Use standard Python packaging tools (pip, setuptools) in your project's development environment before packaging.
+Current Workaround: Use standard Python packaging tooling (uv, setuptools) in your project's development environment before packaging.

 Entry Points